shsagir/play-area-sync/docs/object-storage.md

                                                                            └───────────┘
 ```

+So you need a place to store stuff you'd like to keep, something like `https://myapp.objects.frb.io/uploads/photo.jpg`.
+And apart from that you might also want to …

+* separate content and code to make your App resilient
+* keep your Git clean and lean to keep deployments fast
+* separate HTTP and PHP requests to increase performance

 The fortrabbit Object Storage is a multi purpose solution for offshore files.
 You can use it to store user uploads, any files your App generates and all other static assets: logos, compressed JS and CSS... you get the gist.

 ### Implementation

-The fortrabbit Object Storage implements large parts of the S3 REST API making it compatible with most S3 clients, plugins and libraries.
+The fortrabbit Object Storage implements large parts of the AWS S3 REST API making it compatible with most S3 clients, plugins and libraries.
 In fact, it stores all objects in the highly available and endlessly scalable S3 space.

 ## Booking & scaling